The Local Control Funding Formula (LCFF) and Local Control Accountability Plan (LCAP)

-Alongside the implementation of the Local Control Funding Formula, districts are now also required to adopt Local Control and Accountability Plans (LCAPs), which are plans for districts to show how they will spend the supplemental funds to support their high-needs students.
-Parents, students, labor partners, and community members will have the opportunity to provide feedback and help shape SFUSD's LCAP, similar to how we look to the community for input on the budget and on School Site Council planning.
+Alongside the implementation of the Local Control Funding Formula, districts are also required to adopt Local Control and Accountability Plans (LCAPs), which are plans for districts to show how they will spend the supplemental funds to support their high-needs students.
+Parents, students, labor partners, and community members have the opportunity to provide feedback and help shape SFUSD's LCAP, similar to how we look to the community for input on the budget and on School Site Council planning.

 The LCAP Task Force

 SFUSD convenes a team of district staff, representatives of student and family advisory groups, bargaining units, and community organizations to work collaboratively as the LCAP Task Force.
 The task force meets once a month during the school year, with a focus to improve transparency, accountability and communication about SFUSD’s Local Control and Accountability Plan.

 If you have any questions about the LCAP Task Force or the district’s current LCAP, please contact us at email@example.com.